yoctoproject/poky/documentation/ref-manual/classes.rst

    INSANE_SKIP_${PN} += "dev-so"

-Please keep in mind that the QA checks exist in order to detect real or potential problems in the packaged output.
+Please keep in mind that the QA checks are meant to detect real or potential problems in the packaged output.
 So exercise caution when disabling these checks.

 Here are the tests you can list with the ``WARN_QA`` and